danielehc/katacoda-scenarios/consul-terraform-sync-intro/step4.md

 through once-mode phase, errors will be logged and the process is not expected to exit.

+Move to another terminal, dedicated to Consul-Terraform-Sync and check if the token is set in the environment variable.

+`echo $CONSUL_HTTP_TOKEN`{{execute T2}}

+If the above command returns an empty result, configure the environment variables for the new terminal.

 `source consul_env.conf`{{execute T2}}

 `consul-terraform-sync -config-file cts-config.hcl`{{execute T2}}